• Skip to main content

 Family Planning

 Women who take birth control pills are at risk of high blood pressure, especially if there’s a family history or if she had high blood pressure during a previous pregnancy.
 Weight is also a factor.
 This is true at any stage.
 There is a link between obesity and high blood pressure.
 High blood pressure doesn’t occur for all women taking birth control pills, but women who take birth control should definitely monitor their blood pressure.
-Before prescribing oral contraceptives, your doctor should take your blood pressure.
+Before prescribing oral contraceptives, your family medicine provider should take your blood pressure.
 He or she should then apprise their patient of the risk.

 Pregnancy